snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 The API flow for POST {resourceUrl}/{action} should be:

 1. Respond to the initial POST request with a 202 Accepted
-2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored
+2. The response headers **MUST** include a Location header that points to a URL where the ongoing operation can be monitored (as described [below](#202-accepted-and-location-headers)).
 3. **Optional:** The response headers may include an Azure-AsyncOperation header pointing to an Operation resource (as described below).
 4. If the POST completes successfully, the URL that was returned in the Location header **MUST** now return what would have been a successful response if the API completed (e.g. a response body / header / status code).
 It is acceptable for this to be a 200/204 NoContent if the action does not require a response (e.g. restarting a VM).